 The minimum capital requirement (MCR) calculation is based on the net value of technical provisions and the capital at risk.
-The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively.
-The Company's MCR amounted to € 88,633k at 31 December 2022 (2021: € 100,253k) which represents 45% of the SCR.
+The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively, subject to an absolute floor amount.
+The Company's MCR amounted to € 3,900k at 31 December 2022.